-4.3 The committee considered the generalisability of the PARADIGM-HF trial results to people diagnosed with chronic heart failure with reduced ejection fraction in England.
+4.3 The Committee considered the generalisability of the PARADIGM-HF trial results to people diagnosed with chronic heart failure with reduced ejection fraction in England.
 It noted that people in the trial were younger, included a higher proportion of men, were less likely to be using cardiac devices, and had greater tolerability to valsartan (in sacubitril valsartan).
 The clinical experts acknowledged these differences between the trial population and patients typically seen in clinical practice in England, and stated that the differences would not affect the way they prescribe sacubitril valsartan because the inclusion criteria used in the trial were common to all randomised trials in this disease area.
-The committee noted the consultation comment that baseline age in the PARADIGM-HF trial was similar to that seen in other trials that established the effectiveness of ACE inhibitors, beta blockers, aldesterone antagonists, implantable cardiac devices and ivabradine in chronic heart failure.
-The clinical experts acknowledged that the dose of sacubitril valsartan was roughly twice the dose that would be normally tolerated in clinical practice, and that this suggested the treatment would be less effective in clinical practice than in the trial because of its dosedependent nature.
+The clinical experts acknowledged that the dose of sacubitril valsartan was roughly twice the dose that would be normally tolerated in clinical practice, and that this suggested the treatment would be less effective in clinical practice than in the trial because of the dose-dependent nature of the treatment.
 However, the clinical experts commented that the dose of enalapril in the trial was also greater than would be typically observed in clinical practice, and that they would therefore expect these differences to cancel each other out, such that the relative treatment effect between sacubitril valsartan and ACE inhibitors in clinical practice to be similar to that in the trial.
-The committee noted comments from the ERG that the most appropriate choice of ACE inhibitor comparator was ramipril rather than enalapril.
+The Committee noted comments from the ERG that the most appropriate choice of ACE inhibitor comparator was ramipril rather than enalapril.
 It heard from clinical experts that enalapril has the largest evidence base for its effectiveness, but that ramipril is more commonly used in clinical practice.
-The committee noted that the company had assumed a class effect for ACE inhibitors, based on the findings of a systematic review and network meta-analysis (Chatterjee et al. 2013).
+The Committee noted that the company had assumed a class effect for ACE inhibitors, based on the findings of a systematic review and network meta-analysis (Chatterjee et al. 2013).
 It agreed a class effect for ACE inhibitors was an appropriate assumption, and that the choice between enalapril and ramipril therefore only affected the costs used in the economic modelling.
-The committee agreed that the generalisability was similar across all trials in this condition, and it concluded that, despite the differences between the trial and the trial eligible population in England, the results of the PARADIGM-HF trial were relevant to established clinical practice in England.
+The Committee agreed that the generalisability was similar across all trials in this condition, and it concluded that, despite the differences between the trial and the trial eligible population in England, the results of the PARADIGM-HF trial were relevant to established clinical practice in England.